Contact Us Sitemap

 Explore the exciting world of Japanese Studies with us!

-Please find a list of our past and upcoming lectures below.
+Please find a list of our past and upcoming talks below.

 Ghibli in the Machine: AI Controversies and the Appropriation of Anime (Lancaster University)